fmidev/smartmet-tools-grid/doc/grid-support.md

 The Query Server can be used as an independent server, but usually it is used as an embedded part of the SmartMet Grid Engine.
 That's why the configuration file of the SmartMet Grid Engine usually contains a lot of Query Server related configuration parameters.

-The usage and configuration of the grid-engine is described in the “grid-engine.pdf” document.
+The usage and configuration of the grid-engine is described in the <a href="https://github.com/fmidev/smartmet-engine-grid/blob/master/doc/grid-engine.md">“grid-engine”</a> document.
 This document also describes the configuration of the Query Server.

 <hr/>